CopernicaMarketingSoftware/Documentation/Yothalot/cpp-manual.md

 jobs.
 If the option is not passed to your program and `/etc/yothalot/config.txt` is not available it will set the mapreduce queue to `mapreduce`.

+### Option wait
+Option wait is not really an option to control the connection.
+The option tells the program you have started if it should wait for the Yothalot job to be finished or not in order to terminate.
+You can e.g. use it to see when a job is finished.
+In the case of a Yothalot::Racer job, the returned output, if any, will be shown as a JSON object.
+This output can be passed to file so you can use it later.

 ## Passing data to your program